authoritative design consultant for the 50+ market, he

 and an accreditation evaluator for the National Association

 Before his academic appointment in 1965, he was an Assistant Chief Designer with the General Motors Design Staff responsible for developing advanced appliance designs for GM's Frigidaire division.

-Listed in Who's Who in America, Who's Who in American Art, and Who's Who in Science and Engineering, he lives in Albuquerque, New Mexico with his wife Sarah.
+Listed in Who's Who in America, Who's Who in American Art, and Who's Who in Science and Engineering, he lives in Cazenovia, NY with his wife Sarah.